sjbowen/layers/README.md

 * scene to switch to after certain number of gazeSpots found (manySpotSwitch)
 * audio to play on scene switch (switchAudio)
 * background audio (bgAudio)
+* timeout between slides (slidesTimeout), allows one slideshow per scene created as several images within a div using the class fadein
 * and, a script data object for an automatic playlist of view and scene changes

 ### Variables within embedHotspots, gazeSpots: